What is a B2B Competitor Analysis?

 Moz is another great tool for building your business strategy, especially when it comes to content creation.
 They have recently announced their local market analytics, which allows you to create detailed market reports that include competitor research, gap identification, multi-SERP sampling, market metrics, and more.

-Like BuzzSumo, Moz does require a subscription to access their latest tools, such as their local market analytics tools.
+Like BuzzSumo, Moz does require a subscription to access its latest tools, such as their local market analytics tools.
 However, you do have the option of a 30-day free trial as well.

 How Competitor Analysis Helps You Build Your Digital Marketing Strategy